browserengineering/book/book/invalidation.md

 Now, in the case of typing into an `input` element, our browser rebuilds the layout tree, but in fact the layout tree looks the same each time---the text inside an `input` element doesn't get its own layout object.
-But browsers support other forms of text editing which does affect the layout tree.
+So that situation is easy to optimize.
+But browsers support other forms of text editing which do affect the layout tree.
 For example, in a real browser you can give any element the `contenteditable` attribute to make it editable.
-Once you do so, the user can click on the element to add or modify text in it:
+Once you do so, the user can click on the element to add or modify rich, formatted text in
+it:

 ::: {.example contenteditable=true}
 Click on this <i>formatted</i> <b>text</b> to edit it.